 That’s is a rule that should never be taken for granted, especially with commercial coffee.

 The reason is very simple.
-Our commercial Brazilian Coffee Brands are not pure Arabica.
+Our Best Commercial Coffee is not pure Arabica.
 They all carry a small portion of the cheaper Robusta type.

 That makes them a bit harder than the pure Arabica and easier to get bitter if you raise the heat above the limit.

 We have prepared a list of our preferred choices for Best Commercial Brazilian Coffee Brands available in Brazilian supermarkets, as well as a small list of options available for people that live in other countries and can’t quite find them.